-Cruciate disease can happen as a sudden rupture, often due to excessive twisting, but there is usually also an underlying issue or gradual degeneration that’s occurred over time – like the fraying of an old rope.
+Cruciate disease can happen as a sudden rupture, often due to excessive twisting.
+Sometimes however the cruciate ruptured as the end-stage of a more gradual degeneration that’s occurred over time whereby the ligament frays like an old rope.
 The cranial cruciate ligament is in your dog’s knee joint and it’s one of the most common orthopaedic issues seen in dogs.

 Fetch from water

-One of the games that dogs with cruciate ligament problems tend to miss most, particularly if they’re retrieving breeds, is fetch.
-While not suited to every dog or breed, retrieving from water could be a good substitute.
+One of the exercises that dogs with cruciate ligament problems tend to be advised against, is ‘chase and fetch’.
+This is because many dogs will jump, twist and turn during this activity which puts a lot of pressure on damaged or recovering knee joints.
+While not suited to every dog or breed, retrieving from water might be a good substitute.

 - First, find out if your dog enjoys swimming.
 Not all breeds will be keen but typically Retrievers, Poodles, Spaniels and Setters love water.

 - Choose a suitable location.
-Most water-loving dogs will happily dive into the nearest pond or river, but this may not be the best place for them to swim.
-Care needs to be taken climbing in and out of steep-sided rivers and lakes that may have slippery banks.
+Most water-loving dogs will happily leap into the nearest pond or river, but this may not be the best place for them to swim.
+Care needs to be taken to avoid steep-sided rivers and lakes that have slippery banks.

-- If he’s keen on water, find a floating toy that your dog is particularly interested in, throw it in the pool and encourage your dog to fetch.
+- If he’s keen on water, find a floating toy that your dog is particularly interested in, place it in the pool and encourage your dog to fetch.

 Hide and seek

 If your dog’s normal exercise routine needs to change to be shorter and less intense, hide and seek games might be a good alternative.
 Most dogs love to use their noses.
 By engaging a dog’s natural searching instinct to find treats, you can mentally stimulate him and provide him with enrichment in a way that is much gentler on the joints.